Skip to Main Content

 Finding Books in the Library

 If you find a print book you want to use, you need to physically find it in the library to check it out.
 Libraries use call numbers, essentially the book's address in the library, to locate the books on the shelves in the library.
 The Sherratt Library mostly uses the Library of Congress Classification System (LOC Classification) for call numbers.
-This means that the call numbers will all start with letters that indicate the broad subject.
-The shelves are organized first alphabetically (which means they are organized by subject) and then the numbers that follow will sort the books by more specific topic and then author.
+The call numbers all start with letters that indicate the broad subject.
+The shelves are organized first alphabetically (which means they are organized by subject) and then the numbers that follow will sort the books by more specific topic, and then author.

 LC call numbers on shelves and book spines.

-The main collection is on the 2nd floor, with other specific collections on the other floors.
+The main collection is on the 2nd floor of the library, with other specific collections on other levels.
 Once you have found an item you want to use, you can then bring it to the Check Out Desk on the 1st floor to check it out (borrow it) for two weeks.

 If you are looking for a book that the library doesn't have, you can order it through our free Interlibrary Loan (ILL) service.
 You can also order articles through this service.
 Make sure you give ILL enough time for the book or article to arrive.
 We get these items from other libraries and books have to be mailed so they take longer.
 Digital holdings (e.g. article PDFs) can arrive in just a few days.